Cyberbolt/CyberDB/README_EN.md

     list1.append([0 for i in range(5)])
 ```

-Using the 'show' method to get all the data of list1 (the 'show' method here is the same as CyberDict)
+Using the 'show' method to get all the data of 'list1' (the 'show' method here is the same as 'CyberDict')

 ```python